 If moisture can get into your home, then pests can, too.
 Insects like carpenter ants can eat away at your wooden supports, while squirrels and chipmunks make nests in your insulation.
 These critters not only damage the structural supports in your crawl space but also put your family’s health at risk.

-Common Fifth-Year Problems
+Fifth-Year Problems To Watch For

 You don’t have to install insulation in your crawl space.
 Doing so, however, has its advantages.
 Insulation in your crawl space keeps the rest of your home comfortable while also creating a physical barrier between your crawl space and any water that tries to make its way inside.